What's The Difference Between Polyamory & An Open Relationship?

 So much of what we understand about relationships and love comes not only from the people we know, but the TV shows, movies, and books we consume.
 The problem is, pop culture doesn’t always get everything right, and examples of polyamory and open relationships, in particular, aren't always accurate.
 Now that ethical non-monogamy (ENM) has become a more common term and practice in modern relationships, it’s time we have a conversation about the differences between polyamory and open relationships — because it can get confusing.

-There’s definitely been a general culture shift in recent years toward both talking about and practicing ethical non-monogamy.
+There’s definitely been a general culture shift in recent years toward both talking about and practising ethical non-monogamy.
 On TikTok, the topic of ethical non-monogamy has over 1.2 billion views, and the #polyamory hashtag has over 3.1 billion views.
-According to a 2021 study published in the Frontiers in Psychology journal, 4% to 5% of the U.S. population practices polyamory.
-Polyamory has seen a significant rise among Gen Z, in particular, so much so that in late 2022, Hinge introduced a relationship type label on its dating app where users can let others know the relationship style they are looking for, be it monogamous or non-monogamous.
+Polyamory has seen a significant rise among Gen Z, in particular, so much so that in late 2022, Hinge introduced a relationship-type label on its dating app where users can let others know the relationship style they are looking for, be it monogamous or non-monogamous.

 Advertisement